DaveParillo/cisc192-reader/src/chapter3/parameters-variables.rst

 Whenever a function is called, it creates a new **instance** of that function (a new scope) and places it on top of the function call stack.
 Each instance of a function contains the parameters and local variables for that function.
-In the diagram an instance of a function is represented by a box with the name of the function in the first section and the variables and parameters inside.
+In :numref:`fig_print_twice_stack`, an instance of a function is represented by a box with the name of the function in the first section and the variables and parameters inside.
 A instance of a function on the stack are stored in